garyfleming/product-engineering/estimates.md

 ^ I do have time for questions, but let me pre-empt the first one: what time does the stopwatch say?
 To which, I'll answer: It doesn't matter.
 The estimate, like most estimates, never mattered.
 I've not broken my social contract deadline, I've delivered the value I hoped to deliver (info about the estimation), I did it by breaking the talk down, focussing on the outcomes I wanted, and then slicing until we got here.
 It doesn't matter whether or not we took 42.5 minute.
 ^ Happy to take questions on anything, apart from story points.
 For some reason people get weird about them.
 If you're stuck on the story point material, just go on with your day.
 Sorry for wasting the last <stopwatch time> of your life.
 Ah, dang!

 ---

+---

 # What time is on the stopwatch?

 ^ People are predictable.
 But it doesn't matter what time the talk actually took.
 It matters that we finished broadly at the right time, having hopefully delivered value every few minutes, and with a better understanding of the issues around estimation.

+---

+# How do I convince my stakeholders?

+^ It's about trust.
+Dates by themselves won't build trust.
+Delivery on time builds trust.
+Even better, delivering value consistently and quickly way before a date will build trust.
+Then just stop giving the dates.
+They won't notice if you're delivering.

 ---